 Neumann participated in depicting a scene from Pseudolus by Plautus, which she and an all-female cast performed as Drag Kings.
 Neumann reimagined the role of the young, clueless lover Calidorus as a college preppie dressed in Nantuket red shorts and a blue button-down shirt.
 "I basically raided my son's closet," she joked.

-You can watch Neumann and the Pseudolus group perform by clicking here.
+Watch Neumann and the Pseudolus group perform.

 The Institute accomplished the NEH goal of disseminating understanding of the classics to the public by placing the videos of their performances on YouTube.
 Neumann noted the particular value of making the institute's work available to teachers.
 She said, "This project brought people with different talents into the same room, and together we created something on the web that can be used by teachers at every level, from middle school to graduate school."